bushra-eng/The-Bake-Shop/readme.md

 Problem Statement

-Build an application in Python programming language to keep records of The Bake Shop, as discussed in lecture 01.
+Build an application in Python programming language to keep records of The Bake Shop.

 Design Constraints